 What is Ghostbusters Afterlife about?

-But how do we know this?
-Well, Wolfhard talks of the "creepy old farmhouse" left to his family by their "grandfather", while Grace is later seen discovering a secret room somewhere beneath the property the family has inherited, filled with, yes, you guessed it – spores, molds and fungus, and other familiar pieces of equipment.
+The "creepy old farmhouse" has been left to the new family by their "grandfather", while Grace is later seen discovering a secret room somewhere beneath the property the family has inherited, filled with, yes, you guessed it – spores, molds and fungus, and other familiar pieces of equipment.
 But perhaps the biggest giveaway is the unveiling of ‘Spengler' on the name badge of an old Ghostbusters outfit (though the Ghostbusters themselves appear to have devolved into something of an urban myth).

 Director Jason Reitman has also confirmed that the movie will be a "passing of the proton packs" story, which certainly looks to be the case.